 - 1. In order to receive a degree, candidates must satisfy all requirements of the pharmacy school and other applicable requirements of Samford University.
 A student must successfully complete the entire prescribed curriculum within six academic years from the original date of matriculation, and have a final cumulative GPA of at least 2.00 in order to be eligible for the degree.
 A student's academic standing is monitored by the associate dean of academic affairs and the Academic Standards and Progression Committee.
 The associate dean advises any student who experiences academic difficulty.
-However, it is the responsibility of the individual student to ensure that all requirements have been met. - 2.
+However, it is the responsibility of the individual student to ensure that all requirements have been met.
+The school also has an academic advising program consisting of selected faculty who monitor the academic performance of first-year students and provide assistance to these students. - 2.
 Satisfactory academic progress is required of all students to remain in the pharmacy school.
 Academic standing is determined by the GPA and/or the number of failed courses.
 Students must pass all prerequisite and co-requisite courses to proceed in the curriculum.
 The prerequisite of all courses in the upcoming term is the successful completion of all required courses in the current term.
 Therefore, if a student fails a required course, the student will not take any required pharmacy courses until the failed pharmacy course is offered again.
 Students must complete all courses in the PHRX 300-500 level and achieve at least a cumulative 2.00 GPA in the professional curriculum before entering the APPE courses in the fourth professional year.
 If the student does not achieve the minimum GPA, the student will be withdrawn from the program and is not eligible for re-admission. - 3.
 Unless otherwise stated in the course syllabus, grades are assigned by instructors in the school according to the following scale:

 92-100 = A 88-89 = B+ 78-79 = C+ 67-69 = D

 90-91 = A- 82-87 = B 70-77 = C < 67 = F

-80-81 = B
+80-81 = B-